alex-oleshkevich/starlette-sqlalchemy/README.md

 ## Features

-- query helper
-- pagination
-- session middleware
-- model repository
-- repository filters
+- **Vanilla SQLAlchemy** - no wrappers, use plain SQLAlchemy as it is intended
+- **Query helper** - removes boilerplate code when querying the database
+- **Pagination** - automatically paginate SQLAlchemy queries
+- **Session middleware** - create and inject SQLAlchemy session into request state
+- **Model repository** - much like Django's ModelManager, encapsulates model queries in a single place
+- **Repository filters** - reusable and composable filters for model repositories to share complex queries

 ## Usage